Hematite: Properties, Facts and Photos

 Article Pictures

-The hematite in the first photo is on display in the Smithsonian National Museum of Natural History, Washington D.C.
+The hematite in the first photo is on display in the Smithsonian National Museum of Natural History, Washington, D.C.

 The second photo is courtesy of Arturo R Montesinos.

-Photos 1 and 3 were taken by Stone Mania.
+Photos 1 and 4: Stone Mania.